shwcl/ETL-pipeline-Python_HSS-to-SnowflakeDWH/README.md

 <br></br>

 ## Impact
-The reporting done by the client using analysis-ready data delivered by the data pipeline I developed led to or significantly contributed to the company re-introducing the specific service to the public a couple years later with the aim of expanding its customer base.
+The data produced by the data pipeline was utilized by the client, which led to or significantly contributed to the company re-introducing the specific service to the public a couple years later with the aim of expanding its customer base.